applingua/nl.klikaanklikuit/README.md

 ## What's new

+### v4.0.11
+Reverted signal fallback.

 ### v4.0.10
-Added ACM3500 driver
+* Added ACM3500 driver.
-Changed dimmer signal, dimmer remotes should be working now.
+* Changed dimmer signal, dimmer remotes should be working now.
-Fixed the issue that a doorbell would not trigger in a flow.
+* Fixed the issue that a doorbell would not trigger in a flow.

 ### v4.0.7
-Fixed issues with sockets not responding in flows.
+* Fixed issues with sockets not responding in flows.
-Added a fallback for sending the signal.
+* Added a fallback for sending the signal.
 The error related to device data should be fixed.
-Added a option for sensors to reset after 10 seconds.
+* Added a option for sensors to reset after 10 seconds.
-Added ACC-2300 socket
+* Added ACC-2300 socket

 ### v4.0.2
 This update contains a rewrite using new Homey codebases for RF.